September 2006 Archives

 Dog Eats NOAA's Two Page Fact Sheet

-Today, with media fanfare, the Bush administration declassified conclusions from a report on the state of (flourishing) terrorism.
-Media leaks about the report were not flattering to the administration's Iraq actions, so apparently the White House was compelled to release the conclusions.
-Consistent with this candor_only_under_intense_pressure approach, news from Washington Post says that last spring, the Bush administration was reluctant to let a National Oceanographic and Atmospheric Association (NOAA) report linking global warming to stronger hurricanes slip out.
-The Washington Post article notes that a report by Nature (subscription) on the issue says the White House "quashed" the review.
+With media fanfare, the Bush administration declassified conclusions from a report on the state of flourishing terrorism.
+Media leaks about the report were not flattering to the administration's Iraq actions, so apparently the White House was compelled to release the actual conclusions.
+Consistent with this candor_only_under_intense_pressure approach, news from Washington Post says that last spring, the Bush administration tried to suppress a National Oceanographic and Atmospheric Association (NOAA) report that global warming tied to stronger hurricanes.
+Actually, reports Nature, the White House "quashed" the review.

 The ubiquitous associated press report about the science journal's article says that Ants Leetmaa, who headed the panel reviewing hurricanes and global warming data for NOAA, was advised in May by e-mail from the Department of Commerce that the language in the panel's conclusions was too technical and should not be released to the public.
-NOAA's pre-hurricane season press release last May denied the link between anthropogenic global warming and hurricanes.
-That news release talked about the causes of hurricanes:
+NOAA's pre-hurricane season press release last May detailed the cause hurricanes and how it related to climate change:

 "Warmer ocean water combined with lower wind shear, weaker easterly trade winds, and a more favorable wind pattern in the mid-levels of the atmosphere are the factors that collectively will favor the development of storms in greater numbers and to greater intensity.
 Warm water is the energy source for storms while favorable wind patterns limit the wind shear that can tear apart a storm's building cloud structure."